Belton Johnson

-Belton Johnson (born July 23, 1980) is a former Canadian football offensive tackle.
+Belton Johnson (born July 23, 1980) is an American former professional football offensive tackle.
 He was signed by the Cincinnati Bengals as an undrafted free agent in 2003.
 He played college football at Mississippi.

-Johnson was a member of the BC Lions, Winnipeg Blue Bombers, Saskatchewan Roughriders, Hamilton Tiger-Cats and Edmonton Eskimos.
+Johnson was also a member of the BC Lions, Winnipeg Blue Bombers, Saskatchewan Roughriders, Hamilton Tiger-Cats and Edmonton Eskimos.
 He is the older brother of NFL offensive lineman Marcus Johnson.